neondatabase/website/content/docs/extensions/pgvector.md

 - Single-precision, half-precision, binary, and sparse vectors
 - L2 distance, inner product, cosine distance, L1 distance, Hamming distance, and Jaccard distance
 - Any language with a Postgres client
-- ACID compliance, point-in-time recovery, JOINs, and all other features of Postgres
+- ACID compliance, point-in-time recovery, JOINs, and all other Postgres features

 This topic describes how to enable the `pgvector` extension in Neon and how to create, store, and query vectors.